 Her work focuses on uncovering the stories that we do not hear - the stories that are forgotten both in our curriculum and in our society more broadly.

 Much of her research has been in the context of violence: war, race, and gendered violence.
 Her philosophy of education emerges from this experience and is fundamentally about engaging with 'otherness.'
 The implications for the research are far-reaching, becoming relevant in virtually every situation in which people interact: from the workplace to bullying in schools, from post-conflict communities to conflict even within oneself.
 You can read more about Samira's research here.

-Samira is currently a Visiting Scholar George Washington University where she is conducting research with the aim of creating space for people of color and women in schools and society.
+Samira is currently a Visiting Scholar George Washington University where she is conducting research with the aim of creating space through curriculum and pedagogy for people who have been marginalized by society.
 She also currently serves as the Academic Director of the Sparks Academies in Afghanistan, a group of six Early Childhood and Community Development schools in Afghanistan.
 For more information, please see: www.sharethespark.org.

-Her work is deeply personal and her teaching and curriculum development brings her experiences, as well as those of her workshop participants and students, to the forefront of each class she leads.
+Her work is deeply personal and her teaching and curriculum development brings her experiences, as well as those of her students, to the forefront of each class she leads.

 To contact Samira, please fill out the contact form here.